The healing process

 In TCM, a treatment of any kind will trigger a series of processes designed to remind the body’s various functions of the work they need to do.
 In simple terms, this treatment (acupuncture, herbal decoction, etc.) will either energize or disperse the Qi, depending on the imbalance diagnosed.

 The Qi thus rebalanced will, in turn, communicate with each organ.
 It helps the organs to function properly and assists them to work in harmony with each other.
+During this time, the repair processes may or may not provoke different states that will affect the patient to a greater or lesser extent.
+One example is fatigue.

 The healing process also has an impact on the emotions, and can generate frustration, irritability and even sadness (pessimism).
 It is therefore important to preserve one’s emotional and affective environment to avoid too many emotional excesses.